-If you are indoors remember main rule: “Drop, Cover, Hold on”
+If you indoors, remember the main rule: “Drop, Cover, Hold on.”

 - Get under -- and hold onto --a table, desk, bed, any solid furniture or stand against an interior wall.

-- Stay away of exterior walls, glass, heavy furniture, fireplaces and shelves with heavy objects.
+- Stay away from exterior walls, glass, bulky furniture, fireplaces, and shelves with heavy objects.